KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/roadmap.md

 ----
 ## PRIO 2

+### MQTT analysis and integration
+We are going to add the possibility to use MQTT in our sending devices.
+Ideally, the KOLIBRI Cloud backend shall be able to accept and communicate with MQTT.

 ### Administer users, their rights and sub groups
 A rather complicated feature but wished by many users is the possibility to generate sub groups and the possibility to assign users to these sub groups in order to assign them and limit their access to certain devices.